Skip to main content

 6. Scrapes & Ground Disturbance

-• Bare patches of soil
+• Bare soil patches

 • Paw marks